Apologia: The Fullness of Christian Truth

 Make Sundays a day for something special to the family, something your children will look forward to.

 For dinner, have a special "Sunday food" that pleases all and becomes a family tradition -- a special bread, cake, pie, or other dessert.
 If you always eat in the kitchen, eat in the dining room on Sundays, and dress it all up with a tablecloth, low lighting, "nice" (at least pretty) china, a nice wine, and softly-played music that uplifts or is relevant to your ethnic heritage.
-At the table, the mother can light candles (why not 7 candles in honor of the Sacraments and Moses' candelabrum in Exodus 25?).
-3 You could even incorporate some special little symbolic thing to set on your table only on Sundays -- a little figurine, perhaps -- something that, when seen, marks the occasion as "et aside and special, and evokes all such occasions that were had in the past.
+At the table, the mother can light candles (why not a candle for each person at the table, or 7 candles in honor of the Sacraments and Moses' candelabrum in Exodus 25?).
+2 You could even incorporate some special little symbolic thing to set on your table only on Sundays -- a little figurine, perhaps -- something that, when seen, marks the occasion as "set aside and special, and evokes all such occasions that were had in the past.

 Back in the day, Italian-American extended families would all gather together, typically at Nonna's house, after Mass and prepare a huge meal.
 In our family, it was spaghetti feasts attended by Grandma, Grandpa, six of their seven children, those childrens' spouses, and those children's children.
 It made for a lot of people!
 Alas, large extended families are getting rare in the West given that people are having fewer children, and what children they do have often move away for economic reasons.
 Sad.